brimdata/super/book/src/super-sql/aggregates/union.md

 The _union_ aggregate function computes a set union of its input values.
 If the values are of uniform type, then the output is a set of that type.
-If the values are of mixed typs, the the output is a set of union of the types encountered.
+If the values are of mixed type, the the output is a set of union of the types encountered.

 ### Examples